 As a traveller, you better get used to being asked where you are from, as this question comes up early in conversations no matter where you are going in the world.

 More complicated was a second question which often followed, sometimes was even the only one asked: Ke mana?
 Where are you going?
-We were not only passing through as tourists, therefore, we didn’t know what to answer.
+We were not passing through as tourists, therefore we also didn’t know what to answer.
 Hopefully, nowhere for a while!

 Here to stay